Faculty and Administration Profiles

 Professor Sullivan has delivered the Jessica Swift Lecture in Constitutional Law at Middlebury College (1991), the Rufus Monroe and Sophie Payne Lecture at the University of Missouri-Columbia (2003), and the Charles L. Ihlenfeld Lecture on Public Policy and Ethics at West Virginia University (2005).
 In 2015, Professor Sullivan presented a lecture entitled “The United States Supreme Court: Empirical Studies and the Case of Oral Submissions” at the Constitutional Tribunal of Poland.

 Professor Sullivan began his legal career as a law clerk to Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit in New Orleans and later served as an Assistant to the Solicitor General of the United States.
-His scholarly work has appeared in leading journals in the U.S. and Europe, including the Supreme Court Review, the Yale Law Journal, the Northwestern Law Review, the Notre Dame Law Review, and the Dublin University Law Journal.
+His scholarly work has appeared in leading journals in the U.S. and Europe, including the Supreme Court Review, the Yale Law Journal, the Northwestern Law Review, the Notre Dame Law Review, the Fordham Law Review, the Emory Law Journal, and the Dublin University Law Journal.
 His 2012 article, “FOIA and the First Amendment: Representative Democracy and the People’s Elusive ‘Right to Know,’” 72 Md.
 L. Rev. 1 (2012), was selected for inclusion in First Amendment Handbook, 2013-14, (Rodney Smolla, ed.), and his 2014 essay, “In This, The Winter of Our Discontent: Legal Practice, Legal Education, and The Culture of Distrust,” 62 Buff.
 L. Rev. 659 (2014) (with Alfred S. Konefsky), was included in the Green Bag Almanac and Reader 2015 recommended reading.

 Professor Sullivan has litigated cases in many state and federal courts, including the Supreme Court of the United States.
 Among his notable cases is People v.
 Wilson, 116 Ill.
 2d 29 (1987), in which the Illinois Supreme Court reversed a death penalty conviction based on police torture in Area 2 of the Chicago Police Department.
 He was counsel for the Lawyers’ Committee for Civil Rights under Law as amicus curiae in Batson v.
 Kentucky, 476 U.S. 79 (1986), and for the American Bar Association as amicus curiae in Hamdi v.
 Rumsfeld, 542 U.S. 507 (2004).
 He was one of the attorneys for the United States in American Textile Manufacturers Institute v.
 Donovan, 452 U.S. 490 (1981), and, more recently, argued City of Bridgeton v.
 Missouri-American Water Co., 219 S.W.3d 226 (Mo.
 Sup.
 Ct.
 2007), a landmark land-use case.
 In 2013, Professor Sullivan was one of the attorneys who represented the American Bar Association as amicus curiae in the Inter-American Court of Human Rights in Carlos Augosto Rodriguez Vera and Others (Palace of Justice) v.
 State of Colombia, a human rights case arising out of the November 1985 hostage-taking at the Palace of Justice in Bogota, Colombia.